qplex/q-development-kit/docs/guide.rst

 If the interface has not been assigned an implementation, the call generates a runtime error.

-An interfaceArray declaration takes the same form as an interface
+An InterfaceArray declaration takes the same form as an interface
 declaration:

 ::

-       interfaceArray int ha(Pmf p);
+       InterfaceArray int ha(Pmf p);

 You can then use an initializer to assign it a value: